 Introducing Iowa Highway Research Board (IHRB)

 The IHRB generally holds meetings on the last Friday of every month; however, the board does not meet in January or August.
-The November and December meetings are combined, taking place on the last day of the Iowa County Engineer's conference (in the first part of December).
-Once approved, previous meeting minutes are available.
-The agenda for each meeting is prepared approximately two weeks prior to the meeting date.
+The November and December meetings are combined, taking place the same week as the Iowa County Engineer Association Conference (in the first part of December).
+Once approved, previous meeting minutes are available and posted on our website.
+The agenda for each meeting is prepared approximately two weeks prior to the meeting date and posted on our website.
 Future meeting dates planned for the next four years are available here.